Chymyst/chymyst-core/docs/other_work.md

 - Joins library for .NET: [P. Crusso 2006](http://research.microsoft.com/en-us/um/people/crusso/joins/).
 The project is available as a .NET binary download from Microsoft Research.
 - `ScalaJoins`, a prototype implementation in Scala: [P. Haller 2008](http://lampwww.epfl.ch/~phaller/joins/index.html).
 The project is not maintained.
 - `ScalaJoin`: an improvement over `ScalaJoins`, [J. He 2011](https://github.com/Jiansen/ScalaJoin).
 The project is not maintained.
-- Joinads, a not-quite-Join-Calculus implementation in F# and Haskell: [Petricek and Syme 2011](https://www.microsoft.com/en-us/research/publication/joinads-a-retargetable-control-flow-construct-for-reactive-parallel-and-concurrent-programming/).
+- "Joinads", a Join-Calculus implementation as a compiler patch for F# and Haskell: [Petricek and Syme 2011](https://www.microsoft.com/en-us/research/publication/joinads-a-retargetable-control-flow-construct-for-reactive-parallel-and-concurrent-programming/).
 The project is not maintained.
-- Proof-of-concept implementations of Join Calculus for iOS: [CocoaJoin](https://github.com/winitzki/AndroJoin) and Android: [AndroJoin](https://github.com/winitzki/AndroJoin).
+- Implementations of Join Calculus for iOS: [CocoaJoin](https://github.com/winitzki/AndroJoin) and for Android: [AndroJoin](https://github.com/winitzki/AndroJoin).
 These projects are not maintained.
+- [Join-Language](https://github.com/syallop/Join-Language): implementation of Join Calculus as an embedded Haskell DSL (2014)

 The implementation of JC in `Chymyst` is based on ideas from Jiansen He's `ScalaJoin` as well as on CocoaJoin / AndroJoin.